While survivors of childhood abuse are often wary of receiving help, we also long for rescue.

 Dreams of rescue

-Children growing up in abusive or neglectful homes dream of their “real” parents sweeping in and scooping them up, or running away and finding a better home somewhere else, or being careful and quiet and good enough not to be abused anymore, or finally making someone understood the hurt and horror so they would step in and make it stop.
+Children growing up in abusive or neglectful homes dream of their “real” parents sweeping in and scooping them up, or running away and finding a better home somewhere else, or being careful and quiet and good enough not to be abused anymore, or finally making someone understand the hurt and horror so they would step in and make it stop.

 Children build their dreams out of the stories they absorb from books, shows, movies, games, online content, and the people around them.
 They project themselves onto the main characters of stories, and think, “When I am like that, my life will be better.”
 They gather a conscious narrative about what rescue looks like, as well as implicit assumptions and expectations about it.